whanyu1212/solidity-starter-kit/README.md

 A repository for me to document my learning on solidity and smart contract

 ### Setting up Solidity development environment locally
 Remix IDE (web-based) is tailored for Solidity Smart Contract development but it is not suited for full-fledged front-end development.
-I still prefer to do the development work whenever I need to build a proper project.
+I still prefer to do the development work locally whenever I need to build a proper project.

 Install solidity
 ```bash